-The founding of Rome occurs by Romulus and Remus.
+Tradition states that the city of Rome, the future capital of the Roman empire, is founded by Romulus and Remus.
 Romulus reigns from 753 to 715 B.C.

 The Roman Republic begins.